Developing Go SDK and contributing to Go

 Step 7.
 Add a remote and push to your fork

-Add a new remote to the repository that points to your fork of Go (for example, git@github.com:<your_github_account>/go.git
+Add a new Git remote pointing to your fork (for example, git@github.com:<your_github_account>/go.git

 ).
-Then push your changes and open the pull request for Go team.
-For more information about creating pull requests, refer to Creating a pull request from a fork at GitHub.
+Then push your branch and open a pull request.
+For more details, refer to Creating a pull request from a fork on GitHub.

-.In the Push Commits dialog, click the origin link in the title of your commit.
+.In the Push Commits dialog, click the origin link in the commit title.

 Click Define Remote.

-In the Name field, enter a name of your fork.
+In the Name field, enter a name for your fork.

-In the URL field, enter URL of your fork and click OK.
+In the URL field, enter the URL of your fork and click OK.